-- It is modified by the taxpayer so that it is no longer powered primarily by electricity; or - The taxpayer receiving the credit sells or disposes of the vehicle and knows or has reason to know that the vehicle will be converted to nonqualified use.
+- it is modified by the taxpayer so that it is no longer powered primarily by electricity; or - the taxpayer receiving the credit sells or disposes of the vehicle and knows or has reason to know that the vehicle will be converted to nonqualified use.

-An qualified hybrid vehicle ceases to be qualified if:
+A qualified hybrid vehicle ceases to be qualified if:

-- It is modified by the taxpayer so that it no longer meets the requirements of a qualified hybrid vehicle as defined on page 2; - The taxpayer receiving the credit sells or disposes of the vehicle and knows or has reason to know that the vehicle will be so modified.
+- it is modified by the taxpayer so that it no longer meets the requirements of a qualified hybrid vehicle as defined on page 2; or - the taxpayer receiving the credit sells or disposes of the vehicle and knows or has reason to know that the vehicle will be so modified.